Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

----
-title: "Displaying Features - details page"
-slug: displaying-features
----

-## Displaying Features - Detail page
+# Displaying Features - Details page

 Each of the spaces has a list of features.
 The features describe the location as indoors or outdoors, whether there is coffee, art, or a bathroom available.